ligerfotis/maze_GI_Unity/Assets/Scripts/README.md

 # Unity Scripts

+#### Notes
+All messages(requests & responses) are being serialized to json files before exchanged.

+If no ip-distributor server is used, set the `HOST` variable in `GameStates.cs` to the location of the [Maze-Server](https://github.com/panos-stavrianos/maze_server) directly.
+If set up is being done locally set ` HOST = "http://localhost:8080"` in GameStates.cs

 ### HTTP Connectivity

 The message exchange with the HTTP server is being done with the use of the Agent (Agent.cs) class.